 The page limit for the application narrative does not apply to the documents you upload to the Grants.gov Apply site under the other two headings: ED Project Abstract and Other Attachments.
 The ED Project Abstract Form should contain only your one-page abstract.
 The Other Attachments Form should contain all other attachments, including your bibliography, eligibility statement, resume/curriculum vitae, and letters of recommendation/support.
 Information regarding the protection of human subjects, if applicable, should be included under the Other Attachments Form or in the place provided on the SF-424 Supplemental Form.
 You do not need to upload a table of contents for your application, as this will be automatically generated by Grants.gov.

 We will reject your application if you exceed the page limit.

-In concert with the balance principle described in NIDRR's Long-Range Plan for Fiscal Years 2013-2017 (78 FR 20299), applicants for the Distinguished Fellowship should specify in their abstract and application narrative which of NIDRR's major domains of individual well-being their research will focus on: (a) Community living and participation, (b) employment, or (c) health and function.
-Although applicants may propose projects that address more than one domain, they should identify in their proposal the primary domain addressed in their proposed research.
+In concert with the balance principle described in NIDRR's Long-Range Plan, for Fiscal Years 2013-2017 (78 FR 20299, April 4, 2013), applicants for Merit Fellowships should specify in their abstract and application narrative which of NIDRR's major domains of individual well-being their research will focus on: (a) Community living and participation, (b) employment, or (c) health and function.
+Although applicants may propose projects that address more than one domain, they should select the applicable competition based on the primary domain addressed in their proposed project.